Ex0nl/E-Sploit/README.md

 - Automatically recognizes the Roblox Client and injects (most of the time)

 Cons:
-- Buttons aren't toggle
 - Jump Power change doesn't work (i think) because I was too dumb and lazy to add that somehow
-- Script editor isn't really an editor.
-There's no syntax clarifications.
-I don't recommend using it to write scripts inside of it directly, even though it would technically work.
-It's just not the best way to write scripts
+- Script editor has neither syntax clarifications nor error checking.